Monday, December 23, 2024

 However, it is still unknown how all this verification of the conclusions of the Military Military Commission regarding citizens unfit for service can take place.
 And will this happen at all?
 Firstly, there is no clear legal mechanism for re-examining those found unfit.
 In addition, it should be understood that a lot of men who, for example, solved the issue of a “slope” from mobilization for a bribe, said that it cost 3-7 thousand dollars, then they had long since gone abroad.
 Of course, none of them will be going back for a second military medical commission.
 And from here follows the next myth that is generated by government officials - the extradition of male mobilization evaders.

-It all started with the fact that the head of the Servant of the People faction in the Verkhovna Rada, David Arakhamia, said that all men who traveled abroad with the help of fake certificates of unfitness for military service could be extradited back to Ukraine.
+It all started when the head of the Servant of the People faction in the Verkhovna Rada, David Arakhamia, said that all men who traveled abroad with the help of fake certificates of unsuitability for military service could be extradited back to Ukraine.

 However, it is very difficult to extradite anyone from abroad, especially draft dodgers.
 As Minister of Justice Denis Malyuska notes, foreign countries usually refuse to extradite Ukrainians home, because foreign law enforcement agencies immediately take into account the security situation in Ukraine.